 The artist & sculptor Barbara Weil has lived in Puerto Andratx for over 40 years.
 Architect Daniel Libeskind was the perfect choice to build her studio.

 After moving to Deià almost 50 years ago, local artist Cecilie Sheridan is firmly rooted in the village’s art community.
 She is one of Deià’s most active artists, who alongside her late husband George Sheridan, positioned the luxury hotel Belmond La Residencia at the heart of their creative circle.
 Over the years, Cecilie and George have created some of the most amazing artwork, most of which is now positioned with pride at Belmond La Residencia.
 Cecilie also organises exhibitions at the hotel’s Sa Tafona Art Gallery which introduces a new artist every couple of weeks.
 She also runs the Deià Walk and Talk art tour – available for hotel guests staying at the Belmond La Residencia.

 Artist Cecilie Sheridan talks about her creative work at the Belmond La Residencia and the inspiring collection that fills its walls.

 Understanding the local art scene is one of the best ways to feel more integrated in Mallorca.
 By visiting a local artist, you can access another perspective and perhaps view the island in a way you hadn’t considered previously.
 The artists above have helped redefine the art scene in Mallorca, so that the island is recognised for being more than just its beach bars and clubs.
 When you look deeper, Mallorca is a place of cultural movement.
 Underneath its sparkling veneer, there is a whole body of artists working hard to push boundaries and show us what authentic Mallorca is really about.

-If you would like to know more about living in Mallorca and what the Mediterranean lifestyle offers, then sign up to the hc/ newsletter which includes all the latest island recommendations and top tips for living here.
+If you would like to know more about living in Mallorca and what the Mediterranean lifestyle offers, then sign up for the hc/ newsletter which includes all the latest island recommendations and top tips for living here.